 Maybe your schedule doesn’t allow you to participate in a plethora of homeschool extracurricular activities.
-In that case, many families have found area support groups helpful for occasional field trips and long-term friendships.
+In that case, many families have found area enrichment programs, co-ops and sports programs helpful for occasional field trips and long-term friendships.

 “We love getting together with other families from church or our homeschool support group,” one homeschool parent wrote.
 “It costs less, builds life-long relationships, and everyone in the family can have fun at the same time.”

 This blog post was originally published in February 2015.
 It has been updated for timeliness and detail.